jcstein/cosmos-recipe-book/readme.md

 Now that you’ve built your first Cosmos blockchain using the Cosmos SDK and Ignite CLI, you are ready to take your skills to the next level.

-[Celestia](https://celestia.org) is an upcoming Cosmos blockchain that addresses the data availability problem and scalability.
+[Celestia](https://celestia.org) is an upcoming Cosmos modular blockchain network that addresses the data availability and scalability problems.

 What would you want you build on Celestia?
 Learn more [here](https://celestia.org/learn)